Skilled worker: World Bank Policy on Fair Exchange

+By country

+Canada

 On January 1, 2015, the Government of Canada implemented the Express Entry Immigration system under the Economic Class including the Federal Skilled Worker Program.
 Under Express Entry, Federal Skilled Workers across 347 eligible occupations who meet minimum entry criteria, submit an expression of interest profile to the Express Entry Pool.
 The profiles of candidates in the pool are ranked under a Comprehensive Ranking System.

 South Africa

 Under Apartheid, the development of skilled workers was concentrated on the white inhabitants but after the socio-political upheaval of the 1990s, these same skilled workers are emigrating, a highly sensitive subject in contemporary South African Society.
 The media in South Africa has increasingly covered the "brain drain" in the 1990s.
 Starting in 1994, when a democratically elected government took control of the reins of power, official South African statistics show a greater emigration of skilled workers.
 The validity of this data has been questioned.